CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 6 - Secure Generative AI Applications.md

    ![](./images/174.png)

-1. On the **Settings | Defender plans** page, verify the Defender for Cloud configuration to ensure the AI Workload Plan is enabled.
+1. Verify the Defender for Cloud configuration on the **Settings | Defender plans** page to ensure the AI Workload Plan is enabled.

    ![](./images/176.png)